ericianni/osu_interview_fall19/online_module/white_box.md

 Running the third and fourth tests results in the following lines being executed: 1, 2, 4, 6, 8.
 There is no additional coverage provided by these two tests.

 Weird!
 The third and fourth tests were the tests we used with Black Box testing to identify that there were faults in the code.
 How can they do that with the same statement coverage as the first two tests?
 The answer is that White Box testing doesn't care about the specification, just that as much of the program needs to be executed as possible before a test suite can be considered thorough.
+In this way, White Box testing compliments Black Box testing, ensuring that the test suite is more complete.

 So how do we get to 100% statement coverage?
 All the non-executed statements are inside conditionals that aren't triggered: lines 3 and 5.
 By looking at the conditionals for each missed line, we can fairly easily come up with test cases to get them to run.

+**Thinking Cap Time!**

+Take a moment and ponder some values that would trigger these two conditionals: `if a*3>=b*2` and `if a>b*b`.
+Now go and fill in `test5` and `test6` below.
+If you succeed in executing these last two lines you will see confirmation printed to the console.

+<iframe height="600px" width="100%" src="https://repl.it/@ericianni/whitebox1?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+**My solutions**

+In case you were curious about how I solved the problem, see below.

 | Test | Code          | Values   |
 | ---- | ----          | ------   |